-Volunteerism demonstrates your commitment to the community and your ability to work alongside others with tools.
+Volunteerism shows your commitment to the community and your ability to work alongside others with tools.
 This is a great way to build the “hands-on” section of your resume if you do not have prior trade-related experience.
 Document your hours and request a letter of recommendation if you feel you have earned one.

 Below is a list of organizations that perform construction-related volunteer work.

-A large number of industry-related classes are available at local community colleges.
+Many industry-related classes are available at local community colleges.
 Click here for suggestions.

-Pre-Apprenticeships expose students to all of the building trades and help students to become familiar with terminology, hand and power tool use, construction safety, and more.
+Pre-Apprenticeships expose students to all the building trades and help students to become familiar with terminology, hand and power tool use, construction safety, and more.
 Click here for a list of adult and youth pre-apprenticeships that are approved by the Oregon State Apprenticeship and Training Council.

 Documentation of Hobbies